R3dNW/mmx-marble-flow/README.md

 # mmx-marble-flow
-Do a high level simulation of the marble flow in Wintergatan's (https://wintergatan.net/) Marble Machine X to test it's limits.
+Do a high level simulation of the marble flow in Wintergatan's (https://wintergatan.net/) Marble Machine X to test its limits.